jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 - **onAdaptableReady: (adaptableApi: AdaptableApi, vendorGrid: GridOptions)**

 An Adaptable event giving you access to 2 objects:
 1. The *AdaptableApi* object.
 The api contains hundreds of methods providing full, safe, runtime access to all the functionality in AdapTable.
-Also gives access to the underlying ag-Grid instance object.
-See [Developer Documentation](https://api.adaptabletools.com/interfaces/_api_adaptableapi_.adaptableapi) for more details.
+(See [Developer Documentation](https://api.adaptabletools.com/interfaces/_api_adaptableapi_.adaptableapi) for more details.)

-2. The VendorGrid being used - in this case GridOptions.
+2. The underlying VendorGrid instance being used - in this case GridOptions.
+This is because AdapTable enriches the 'gridOptions' it receives with modules and other properties, so if you want access to the underlying grid then you should use this object.

 - **render|children: ({ grid, adaptable}) => ReactNode**